gophercoders/website/content/gophercoders-in-schools.md

 ### How we can help your schools
 We can bring our expertise and our teaching materials into your school.
-Our approach is similar to that of musical instrument teachers who also brings their specialist knowledge into the classroom.
+Our approach is similar to that of musical instrument teachers who also bring their specialist knowledge into the classroom.

 We deliver the material in an engaging and entertaining way to the pupils while supporting the teachers and school as a whole with the introduction of the